WISDEM/WEIS/README.md

 On laptop and personal computers, installation with [Anaconda](https://www.anaconda.com) is the recommended approach because of the ability to create self-contained environments suitable for testing and analysis.
 WEIS requires [Anaconda 64-bit](https://www.anaconda.com/distribution/).
 WEIS is currently supported on Linux, MAC and Windows Sub-system for Linux (WSL).
 Installing WEIS on native Windows is not supported.

 The installation instructions below use the environment name, "weis-env," but any name is acceptable.
+For those working behind company firewalls, you may have to change the conda authentication with `conda config --set ssl_verify no`.
+Proxy servers can also be set with `conda config --set proxy_servers.http http://id:pw@address:port` and `conda config --set proxy_servers.https https://id:pw@address:port`.

 0. On the DOE HPC system eagle, make sure to start from a clean setup and type